MISP/misp-website/_posts/2020-09-30-How-To-Make-A-MISP-Import-Script.md

 ### Keys management

 For all scripts , you need to have a single key file **keys.py**.
-The file is not to be commited and contains the credentials for connecting to the MISP instance: API key, URL, SSH validations.
+The file is not to be committed and contains the credentials for connecting to the MISP instance: API key, URL, SSH validations.

 - You create a file keys.py into the dir PyMISP/examples.